 This is Part 1 of a three-part series.
-Parts 2 and 3 will be posted in the coming days.
+Parts 2 and 3 will be posted over the summer.

 Today marks 150 years since the nation-state of Canada was formally created, with the implementation of the British North America Act.
 Although this is a cause for celebration by many Canadians, others – notably many Indigenous Canadians – are critical of what the anniversary marks.